Is That All There Is?: Theme

+Background

 The song was inspired by the 1896 story "Disillusionment" by Thomas Mann.
 Jerry Leiber's wife Gaby Rodgers (née Gabrielle Rosenberg) was born in Germany and lived in the Netherlands.
 She escaped ahead of the Nazis, settling in Hollywood where she had a brief film career.
 Rodgers introduced Leiber to the works of Thomas Mann.
 The lines "Is that all there is to a fire?/Is that all there is/is that all there is?" and three of the events in the song (the fire, failed love, imagined death) are based on the narrator's words in Mann's story; the central idea of both the short story and the song are the same.